lsacher/Prestashop-HomeFeaturedEnhanced/README.md

-﻿Prestashop-HomeFeaturedEnhanced

-Home Featured Enhanced by Larry Sacherich 2014-04-20
+﻿Home Featured Enhanced

-HomeFeaturedEnhanced
+(Featured products on the homepage - Enhanced)

 Displays random, rollover images of selected featured products for your homepage.

 SEE: screenshot.png

-Designed for PrestaShop™ 1.5.6.2
-Inspired by: homefeatured by Prestashop, homefeatured2 by Mediacom87,
+Designed for PrestaShop™ 1.5.6.2 - Should work in newer releases Home Featured Enhanced by Larry Sacherich 2014-04-20 Inspired by: homefeatured by Prestashop, homefeatured2 by Mediacom87,
              homefeatured rollover by Vivek Tripathi, homespecials by Nemo

 FEATURES:
 - Select items from any category or all categories or Home/Featured
 - Includes 3 psuedo categories: Price Drop, New Products, & All Products
 - New Products includes a "New" ribbon overlay